source code sandboxing

 In this section, I survey real-world sandbox users in open source systems using one or more sandbox.

-This is far from complete!
+This is incomplete!
 Help make these charts more meaningful: if you've significantly contributed to a sandbox effort, please submit an attestation by a GitHub pull request.
 Thank you!

 For general open source, I drew from the results of Sandboxing Adoption in Open Source Ecosystems (see the thanks section), which in turn searched third-party software repositories for seccomp (Debian and Fedora) and pledge.
 I only included those systems that had a specific commit and author for adding the sandbox support.

-Lastly, I used GitHub search for key functions used in sandboxing.
-This was particularly useful for Capsicum and Landlock.
+Lastly, I used GitHub search for key functions used in sandboxing, in particular for Capsicum, seatbelt, and Landlock.

 It's clear that OpenBSD's pledge has been massively successful in getting traction in open source, both within OpenBSD and for third-party systems.
 This is likely due both to how ports are maintained by OpenBSD developers and the ease at which systems can be extended with sandbox support.
 The documentation and reference examples are succinct and easy to digest.

 Linux's seccomp is far more complicated: it has a seven-fold increase in reference complexity, and even more for source complexity, over OpenBSD and FreeBSD.
-Landlock showed promise as a simpler Linux alternative.
-The maintenance burden for seccomp, as illustrated by openssh-portable, is considerable.
+Furthermore, the maintenance burden for seccomp, as illustrated by openssh-portable, is considerable.
+Landlock is a simpler Linux alternative, but it's still new.

 FreeBSD's Capsicum has fairly good traction within FreeBSD.
 Like OpenBSD, its documentation and reference examples are easy to digest.